US court asks Antrix to pay USD 1.2 billion compensation to Bengaluru start-up | Technology

 Antrix and RBC Signals LLC, which is headquartered in Redmond, Washington have a worldwide agreement to provide space communications services to satellite operators.
 Antrix in 2018 launched a satellite for Redmond, a Washington-based Planetary Resources.

-Devas subsequently conducted experimental trials in India (attended by Antrix officials, including the then-Chairman of Antrix), Chengdu and Beijing in China, and Stuttgart in Germany, which successfully demonstrated the hybrid satellite-terrestrial systems and end-user terminals that Devas had developed in conjunction with a global network of leading technology players such as Alcatel Lucent, it said.
+Devas subsequently conducted experimental trials in India (attended by Antrix officials, including the company's then chairman), Chengdu and Beijing in China, and Stuttgart in Germany, which successfully demonstrated the hybrid satellite-terrestrial systems and end-user terminals that Devas had developed in conjunction with a global network of leading technology players such as Alcatel Lucent, it said.
 On February 25, 2011, Antrix issued a termination notice to Devas, which among other things stated that the policy decision was of the central government, acting in its sovereign capacity is the event of force majeure, which was an occurrence on February 23, 2011.

 "The scope and duration of the said decision cannot be anticipated.
 It is likely to be indefinite.
 It is not possible for Antrix to take any effective step to resume the obligations under the agreement," Antrix said.
 Devas disputed Antrix's repudiation of the agreement and sought to conduct discussions among senior management as contemplated by that agreement.